justinsisley/mostly/README.md

 This starter kit is pre-configured with a [git pre-commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), which will automatically clean up your staged code using [Prettier](https://prettier.io/) and [ESLint](https://eslint.org/), then execute your unit and functional tests.
 This is done using [lint-staged](https://github.com/okonet/lint-staged) and [husky](https://github.com/typicode/husky).

-You can modify the pre-commit workflow using the `.lintstagedrc` and `scripts/precommit.sh` files.
+You can modify the pre-commit workflow using the `lint-staged` property in `package.json` and the `scripts/precommit.sh` file.

 ## Continuous Delivery